UW Bothell School of Business Applicants: Spring Application Open December 1!

-We now have a new writing assessment option: we will consider your grade of the Advanced Composition Course Pre-requisite and your Personal Statement.
-If you have taken your advanced composition course, you are not required to take the WSA.
+We now have an alternate writing assessment review option available through Spring 2021: we will consider your grade of the Advanced Composition Course Pre-requisite and your Personal Statement.

 It's important to plan the courses you will take prior to applying for admission to the UW Bothell School of Business.